Legal Advice for Compensation Insurance Claims & TPD Payouts

 It can be tricky to prove that you have a Total and Permanent Disability and that it disrupts your work capacity, particularly for psychological disorders and complex claims.
 Moreover, large insurance companies have teams of claim investigators tasked with reducing or denying TPD benefit payments.

+When you make a TPD claim, you must meet the definition of TPD outlined in your total and permanent disability insurance terms and conditions.
 There can be a significant difference in TPD policy terms between insurers and insurance policies.
-However, in Australia, there are generally three primary types of total permanent disability definitions:
+However, in Australia, there are generally three primary types of TPD definitions:

 1. Own occupation